WiseLibs/wise-workers/README.md

 A worker thread pool for CPU-bound tasks.
 It requires no configuration and has many powerful features:

 - [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) and [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function*) function support
     * Worker functions can be [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) functions or [async generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function*) functions, making it easy to stream results back to the main thread.
-Iteration happens eagerly, to maximize parallelism (i.e., the main thread cannot pause the generator function).
+Iteration happens eagerly, to maximize parallelism (i.e., the main thread does not pause the generator function).
 - Functions (callbacks) as arguments
     * Functions can be passed to worker tasks.
 They become `async` functions in the worker thread, using [MessagePort](https://nodejs.org/docs/latest/api/worker_threads.html#class-messageport) for communication under the hood.
 - Cancellation support